 HP will work with team members and develop nitride MOCVD growth technology employing and EMCORE, vertical flow, high volume production reactors.
 Using the films grown by the team members, HP will develop wafer fabrication, die fabrication, and packaging technologies for LEDs.
 The LEDs will be characterized for (i) light output and emission wavelength spectra as a function of forward current, (ii) forward and reverse voltage behavior, and (iii) long-term reliability under a variety of stress conditions.
-Low-cost production techniques will be investigated to establish manufacturability, and high-volume manufacturing will be initiated.
+Low-cost production techniques will be initiated.
 Prototype lamps will be supplied both to ARPA and potential users for commercial evaluation.